At Glasgow, Can the World Move from Aspiration to Action?

 Perhaps, say optimists, national emissions pledges at big UN negotiating events matter less now that there is more potential economic gain from switching to cheap low-carbon technologies.
 “The world has changed a lot since Paris,” economists Kingsmill Bond and Sam Butler-Sloss of the UK-based think tank Carbon Tracker noted last month.
 “The old trade-off between development and climate mitigation … has been solved.”
 Shifting to the new technologies was now about “gain not pain,” since that would give nations a head start on the low-cost energy technologies of the future.

-Maybe so, but despite apparent technological tipping points, carbon dioxide (CO2) emissions have continued to rise since Paris.
+Maybe so, but despite apparent technological tipping points, overall carbon dioxide emissions have continued to rise since Paris.
 The main obstacle, Bond and Butler-Sloss argue, comes from “the forces of incumbency and inertia,” reflected in government subsidies for fossil fuels that a report published by the International Monetary Fund this month estimates at $11 million every minute.

 Glasgow will debate many issues besides national emissions targets.
 Sharma’s agenda has broadened in recent months to embrace commitments phasing out coal, promoting electric vehicles, reducing non-CO2 greenhouse-gas emissions such as methane, and funding both for forest planting to keep more carbon in natural ecosystems and for helping developing countries adapt to future extreme weather.